 The interaction between SAPS and the CTMPD is a continuous process which occurs at Head Office level with the professional relationship between the two bodies and information sharing improving daily.

-On a local level the Operational Areas of Metro Police are represented at both the Community Forum meetings and the station joints.
+On a local level the Operational Areas of Metro Police are represented at both the Community Forum meetings and the Station Crime Combating Forums.